Spread of premalignant mutant clones and cancer initiation in multilayered tissue: Introduction

 \section{Introduction}

-According to the widely held multi-stage model of cancer, cancer arises due to the accumulation of genetic mutations that culminate in malignant cells characterized by uncontrolled proliferation \cite{armitage1954age,armitage1957two,knudson1971mutation,knudson2001}.
-Under the multi-stage model, the early mutations can each afford a small selective advantage that allows premalignant cells to expand into clones or ``fields'' that are further along the evolutionary pathway to cancer than normal cells and thus predisposed to becoming cancerous \cite{Curtius2018}.
-This notion that cancer initiation is preceded by the spread of premalignant fields, referred to as ``field cancerization'' or ``the cancer field effect'', has important clinical implications, since tumors surrounded by premalignant patches are at increased risk of recurrence following cancer treatment \cite{braak2003, chai2009}.
-These premalignant fields often appear histologically normal, making them difficult to distinguish from healthy tissue.
+According to the widely held multi-stage model of carcinogenesis, cancer arises due to the accumulation of genetic mutations that culminate in malignant cells able to proliferate uncontrollably \cite{armitage1954age,armitage1957two,knudson1971mutation,knudson2001}.
+Each mutation in this process can afford a small selective advantage, which can allow premalignant cells to expand into clones or ``fields'' that are further along the evolutionary pathway to cancer than normal cells and thus predisposed to becoming cancerous \cite{Curtius2018}.
+The notion that cancer arises on the background of premalignant field expansion is referred to as ``field cancerization'' or ``the cancer field effect''.
+It has important clinical implications, since tumors surrounded by premalignant patches are at increased risk of recurrence following cancer treatment \cite{braak2003, chai2009}.
+Premalignant fields often appear histologically normal, making them difficult to distinguish from healthy tissue.
 This suggests that a mathematical understanding of the spatial evolutionary dynamics of cancer initiation can yield valuable insights into treatment decision-making, including optimal surgical excision margins and post-treatment surveillance protocols.